 However, along with all the facilities come the noise, the pollution, the drunk people, the ping-pong shows and prostitution.

 Our list of what to do in Phuket is not over yet.
-Not as unique as the other attractions, and not as appealing as the best beaches, but here are some other places that you can visit in Phuket:
+Not as unique as the other attractions, and not as appealing as the best beaches, but here are some other activities and places to visit in Phuket:

-It´s a 45 meters tall white Buddha made of marble.
+It’s a 45 meters tall white Buddha.
 You can see the statue from almost every part of the island.
-The view there is stunning, but don´t forget it´s a religious place, so be respectful!
+The view there is stunning.
+It’s a religious place, so be respectful when visiting it!

-It’s the most visited Buddhist temple in Phuket, it was built in the 19th century.
+It’s the most visited Buddhist temple on the island, it was built in the 19th century.
 If you want to understand a bit more about Thai Buddhism here is the place to go.

-It´s a mix of a funfair, shops and Thai dance performance and elephants.
-Definitely not our cup of tea.
+It’s a mix of a funfair, shops, Thai dance and performances.
+Not our cup of tea.

 Stunning Ladyboys, amazing choreography and fun!
 The show is always packed, so better to book a table in advance.

 Along with all of the amazing things to see in Phuket, the island is also a food paradise!
-We love Thai food!
-After 7 months traveling around the country, we learned to eat [and like] spiced dishes, but we still can’t handle too much of it!
+We love Thai food, and after 7 months of traveling around the country, we learned to eat [and like] Thai spiced dishes, unique flavors and different fruits.

-In Phuket, we found a good balance, a huge offer of delicious Thai street food for an affordable price, and amazing restaurants serving western and Thai cuisine.
-These are our suggestion of unique places to eat in Phuket that we have tried and recommend:
+In Phuket, we found a good balance, a huge offer of delicious Thai street food for an affordable price, and amazing restaurants serving Western and Thai cuisine.
+Below are some of the good places to eat in Phuket that we have tried and recommend:

 Seafood with a view!
 Perfect for a nice dinner, the restaurant has an open area in front of Chalong Pier.
 If you like seafood, here is a good place to taste it!